Xelef2000/PyGitServer/README.md

 # PyGitServer: A Simple Python HTTP Git Server

 This project provides a bare-bones, multi-repository Git server that runs over HTTP.
-It's built using only Python's standard libraries and requires a local git installation to function.

 On its first run, it will automatically create the "bare" Git repositories for you based on your configuration.

 **Disclaimer:** This server has no authentication or authorization.
 Anyone with network access to the server can clone and push to any repository. **Do not use this in an untrusted environment.**